In today’s Japan Travel Q&A we answer a question about shochu from Annika in Sweden:

 Shochu is a distilled liquor and very popular in Japan.
 In fact, despite sake’s popularity outside of Japan, in Japan shochu is the more consumed beverage.

-There are many essential differences between shochu and sake, including:
+There are many essential differences between shochu and sake.
+Here is a short comparison.

 - Shochu is distilled; sake is fermented